yongjie-lv/Ming/Ming-omni/README.md

 ##  Evaluation
 Ming-lite-omni delivers exceptional cross-modal performance, as validated across image perception, audio-visual interaction, and image generation tasks.
-Specifically, in the image perception task, Ming-lite-omni attained performance comparable to that of Qwen2.5-VL-7B~\citep{bai2025qwen25vltechnicalreport} by activating only 2.8B parameters.
+Specifically, in the image perception task, Ming-lite-omni attained performance comparable to that of Qwen2.5-VL-7B by activating only 2.8B parameters.
 It delivers superior performance in end-to-end speech understanding and instruction following, surpassing Qwen2.5-Omni and Kimi-Audio.
-It also supports native-resolution image generation, editing, and style transfer, achieving a GenEval score of 0.64, outperforming mainstream models such as SDXL~\citep{podell2023sdxl}.
+It also supports native-resolution image generation, editing, and style transfer, achieving a GenEval score of 0.64, outperforming mainstream models such as SDXL.
 In terms of FID, Ming-lite-omni reaches 4.85, setting a new SOTA across existing methods.
 <p align="center">
     <img src="./figures/performance.png" width="800"/>
 <p>